OutSquareCapital/framelib/README.md

 df = MyProject.raw_sales.read_cast()
 ```

-Integrated Database
+### Integrated Database

-Go beyond flat files with the fl.DataBase layout.
+**Go beyond flat files with the fl.DataBase layout**.

 It provides a clean, high-level interface for an embedded DuckDB instance, managed as a context manager to handle connections automatically.

 ```python
 new_sales = pl.DataFrame(...)